 8.4 Record of Assessments.
 The secretary is responsible for recording the authorization of assessments in meeting minutes, which are kept with corporate records at the office of Baum Smith, LLC, in La Grande.
 The treasurer keeps records of expenses, assessment payments and deposits funds in separate bank accounts for (a) general funds, (b) water system and (c) water system capital reserve funds.
-The Treasurer reports revenues and expenditures to the Board semiannually, and to the membership at the annual meeting.
+The Treasurer reports revenues and expenditures to the Board at least semiannually, and to the membership at the annual meeting.
 The Treasurer assures that property taxes are paid on HLOA common lots and that the HLOA accounts are reviewed annually by a qualified bookkeeper.
+In October 2020 the Board adopted comprehensive policies and procedures for managing the associations' finances.
+These are included as an Appendix at the end of this document.